Adrian Autry

-Adrian "Red" Christopher Autry (born February 28, 1972) is an American basketball coach and former professional player who is the head coach for the Syracuse Orange men's basketball team of the Atlantic Coast Conference (ACC).
+Adrian "Red" Christopher Autry (born February 28, 1972) is an American basketball coach and former professional player who is currently an assistant coach for the Virginia Cavaliers men's basketball team.
+Previously, he served as the head coach for the Syracuse Orange men's basketball team of the Atlantic Coast Conference (ACC).

 A former point guard for the Orange, Autry played from 1990 to 1994 and is currently ranked fifth in career assists (631) and sixth in career steals (217).
 After leaving Syracuse, Autry played professionally from 1995 to 2005 in various European leagues and USA Basketball.

 After a 10-year career, Autry retired in 2005 and returned to the states to begin his career as a coach.
 He coached various teams in Virginia and returned to the Orange in 2011 as an assistant coach.
 In March 2023, Autry was named the eighth head coach of the Syracuse men's basketball team following the retirement of longtime head coach Jim Boeheim.
+He was fired from Syracuse in March 2026.

 Personal life

 Autry was born in Monroe, North Carolina on February 29, 1972, to Angeter Redfearn and Marvin Chambers.
 Autry, his mother and his sister moved to Harlem, New York when he was five years old and lived there until he went to college.
 Autry has two sisters and one brother.